 Students who work steadily should be able to complete their master’s degree in two years; however, students have up to five years to meet degree requirements.
 Student deployments, unique duty schedules, and job or personal demands while enrolled can be easily managed due to the inherent flexibility of the program.

 OLMP courses are hosted and accessed through an online learning management system and are facilitated by adjunct instructors who have been selected, trained, reviewed, and credentialed by the eSchool.
 Assessments are submitted online, and instructor feedback is returned to students to assist them in improving both their understanding of course materials and their communication skills.

-Upon successful completion of the program, students earn an accredited master’s degree in military operational art and science.
-The program was reviewed by the joint staff and received full JPME Phase I accreditation.
+Upon successful completion of the program, students earn an accredited Master’s degree in Military Operational Art and Science.
+Certain approved curricula also award Intermediate Developmental Education (IDE) credit and JPME Phase I credit.
 More importantly, students can participate in a learning opportunity that is focused directly upon the needs of the modern war fighter—gaining knowledge and developing skills that will serve them in their current positions, throughout the remainder of their military careers, and once they leave the military.

 eSchool of Graduate PME